Please read this before registering for the 2022 K300

 While in Bethel:

 There is currently a mask mandate in effect in the City of Bethel.
-All mushers and other visitors are expected to comply.
+All mushers and other visitors are required to comply.
 Read the details here.

 We anticipate that mushers may have questions or concerns about the many modifications we are making to our race week program.
 Please bear in mind that our plans are evolving and subject to change, particularly as the circumstances of the pandemic change.
 We're doing the best we can to protect our community and those around us and still find a way to have a race.
 That being said, please don't hesitate to call Paul Basile, Race Manager, at (907) 545-3300.